MarshaC713/Tableau-Dashboard-C19-Vaccination-Tracker/README.md

 - We can therefore deduce that:
 - During the period between 4 Sept 2020 and 25 Oct 2021, **48.74%** of the global population had recieved at least one Covid 19 vaccination dose
  **897,578,271** more people were are only **partially** vaccinated against COVID 19 than those **fully** vaccinated during time period stated, which is a difference of **23%.**
-- `There is a strong correlation between the GDP per capita of a region and the number of its population that are fully vaccinated.
+- There is a strong correlation between the GDP per capita of a region and the number of its population that are fully vaccinated.

  ### Demo
  Dashboard filtered to show data for the Continent of South America only

 <img src="https://media.giphy.com/media/zbgxr4UG73MSOONhBx/giphy.gif" width="600" alt="Dashboard filtered to show data for South America only"/>

+### Static capture

 <img width="600" alt="marshac713" src="https://user-images.githubusercontent.com/82414822/210294098-a03508b0-5a2a-4133-9d7e-3b3bc4efb363.png">